This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Bokashi is the Japanese word for “ferment.”
 Professor Teruo Higa, a professor at the Department of Horticulture at the University of the Ryukyus, Okinawa, Japan, expands on EM thus:

 The technology was initiated in the 1980s in Japan and was based on developing sustainable organic food systems.
-The success achieved in this field – both in crops and livestock, including aquaculture, led to its expansion into industries and even health.
+The success in this field – crops, livestock, and aquaculture- led to its expansion into industries and health.

 In the 1980s, Dr. Higa reported that a combination of around 80 different microorganisms could positively influence decomposing organic matter, causing it to revert to a life-promoting value.
 Effective Microorganisms are explained by invoking the ‘dominance principle.’
 Dr. Higa proposed that microorganisms can be divided into three categories: